brean/docker-ros/README.md

 TODO: When to use network-mode: host

 TODO: special IP addresses in the Docker network (The special 172.17.0.1 ip) (*Note on this magic IP: Some open WiFis use the same IP range, Deutsche Bahn is using the 172.X.X.X-network for their "WIFIonICE" Network for example, so if you don't get WiFi on the train configure your docker network to use another IP address pool like described [here (in German)](https://forum.ubuntuusers.de/topic/probleme-mit-dem-wifionice/#post-8964926).*)

+TODO: Connecting MicroROS-Agent to ROS network (also link to this in chapter about microros)

 TODO: Debugging issues with networking (own document?)